Books can be found in these locations:

 These electronic clinical decision tools are designed for quick retrieval of information by healthcare providers.
 Features typically include structured summaries for a wide range of conditions and interventions, evaluation and synthesis of the most relevant evidence, and links to original studies.
 To find items in this category, visit the Point-of-Care Resources page or the Databases page.

-This is a non-circulating collection located in the Reference Office on Level 2.
+This is a non-circulating collection located in the Library Research Services Office on Level 2.
 It contains bibliographies, biochemical handbooks, dictionaries, directories, drug handbooks, encyclopedias, general handbooks, grant information, literature guides, medical handbooks, statistics, and style manuals.
 To find items in this category, search the Library Catalog.

 Located on Level 3 of the Library, the Special Collections area houses rare, valuable, and fragile materials.
 These items are available upon request for use in the Library (see the Special Collections page for details).
 Through its special collections, the Lewis Library is devoted to preserving the heritage of osteopathic medicine and the history of the UNTHSC campus.
 The collections are: the 19th-Century American Medicine Collection, Institutional Archives, the William G. Sutherland Collection, the Texas Osteopathic Medical Association Archives, and the Oral History Collection.
 To find items in this category, search the Library Catalog.